-3. There are some passages in Scripture which suggest the question how far the uncorrected traditions of men, perverting the original promise, expected an incarnate God as the Desire of all nations, or that the gods might come down to us in the likeness of men.
-It cannot be doubted that no thought is more universal in mythology than that of the union of Divinity with humanity : whether by the apotheosis of man, ascending to the fellowship of the gods; or by the descent of Divine beings to earth.
+3. There are some passages in Scripture which suggest the question how far the uncorrected traditions of men, perverting the original promise, expected an incarnate God as the Desire of all Hag. ii.
+7 nations, or that the gods might come down to us in the likeness of men.
+It cannot be doubted that no thought is more universal in mythology than that of the union of Divinity with humanity: whether by the apotheosis of man, ascending to the fellowship of the gods; or by the descent of Divine beings to earth.
 The science of Comparative Theology is able to adduce evidence from all parts of the world, and from every age, that a dim presentiment of the Incarnation has existed among men; but, generally speaking, strangely blended with the notion of metempsychosis and transmigration.
 Among the Egyptians animals, rather than man, were the medium.
-The mythology of the Hindoos exhibits a boundless variety of incarnations or avatars : one of which, that of Krishna, represents the Deity as man bruising the head of a serpent, while the serpent Buddhism was based upon a Pantheistic evolution bites his heel. of the Infinite in the finite the object of which was to destroy sacrificial religion, and lead the spirit back to its original abyss.
+The mythology of the Hindoos exhibits a boundless variety of incarnations or avatars: one of which, that of Krishna, represents the Deity as man bruising the head of a serpent, while the serpent bites his heel.
+Buddhism was based upon a Pantheistic evolution of the Infinite in the finite the object of which was to destroy sacrificial religion, and lead the spirit back to its original abyss.
 Lamaism in Thibet added the idea of hereditary incarnations.
-The classical metamorphoses exhibited the notion in its most degraded form, though the name given to Jupiter, Zeùs KaraBárns, maintains the truth that underlay the perversion.
+The classical metamorphoses exhibited the notion in its most degraded form, though the name given to Jupiter, Zeùs καταβάτης, maintains the truth that underlay the perversion.
 Scandinavian mythology has its many variations on the same thought.
 And so also have the American religions, especially that of Mexico, which contains unmistakable traditions of an incarnation of the highest god through a human mother.
 The thoughtful study of all these, and numberless other, fantasies of heathenism, will force upon the mind a conviction that the original promise of the Seed of the woman had been diffused among all nations, responding to the profound instinct of mankind longing for communion with a personal God, but left to its unregulated gropings until the fulness of the time.

 II.
-The Incarnation as an accomplished fact was in due time committed to record by two chosen writers, St. Matthew and St. Luke, who, under the guidance of the Holy Spirit, collected
+The Incarnation as an accomplished fact was in due time committed to record by two chosen writers, St. Matthew and St. Luke, who, under the guidance of the Holy Spirit, collected and made permanent the sacred tradition of the first disciples: the one representing the Jews, the other the Gentiles.